olvaffe/olv-notes/graphics/apis/vulkan.md

   - `VK_ERROR_UNKNOWN` is always a result of app bug or driver bug; the app should enable validation layers to get details, or to file a bug against the validation layers or the driver
+- 3.9.
+Numeric Representation and Computation
+  - only applies to computations outside of shader execution, , such as texture image specification and sampling, and per-fragment operations
+    - requirements for shader execution differ and are specified by the Precision and Operation of SPIR-V Instructions section

 ## Chapter 6.
 Command Buffers